 Perdue also announced a plan to reopen all of NC 12 -- the highway connecting most of that state's barrier islands to the mainland.
 A temporary bridge will be constructed -- at the cost of $10 million -- to allow full traffic flow in less than a month, the governor's office announced in a written statement.

-Wilmington, Vermont (CNN) -- Residents of Hatteras Island, N.C., can begin going home Sunday morning, more than a week after most of them evacuated ahead of Hurricane Irene.
+Residents of Hatteras Island, North Carolina, will finally start heading home Sunday morning -- over a week after most of them evacuated ahead of the hurricane.

 The staged re-entry through Tuesday will include the villages of Buxton, Hatteras and Frisco, Dare County Energency Management announced Thursday.